 You should review ancient ATR values readings too.
-Though the stock may be trading past the present ATR value, according to the background, the motion might be quite ordinary.
+Though the stock may be trading past the present ATR value, the motion might be quite ordinary according to the background.

 The spike in the Average True Range Indicator

-The ATR values varies and frequently declines during the afternoon, but it nevertheless provides a fantastic estimate of how much it is possible to expect the cost to proceed and how much time it may take.
+The ATR values vary and frequently decline during the afternoon, but it nevertheless provides a fantastic estimate of how much it is possible to expect the cost to proceed and how much time it may take.